jvparin/rcos-status-updates/spring_2019/week_08.md

 This week, I added the minor front end css fixes into the pull request for the "course-list-view" branch based on the feedback given by the reviewer (Varun), so this should be good to go in terms of merging it into the dev branch.
-I also continued to work on issue #518 and finally was able to fix the issue.
-I made a pull request for this shown at this link:
+I also continued to work on issue #518 and finally was able to combine two forms onto one page.
+I made a pull request for this shown with this link:

 ## This Week's Plan